masalha-96/reading-notes/Code 201/class-06.md

-### Each node is an object with methods and properties.
+### DOM Contains 4 Types of Nodes :: Each Node Is an Object With Methods and Properties :

 1. **The Document Node** it represents the entire page.
 2. **Element Nodes** HTML elements describe the structure of an HTML page.
 (The `<h l > - <h6> `elements describe what parts are headings; the `<p>` tags indicate where.